richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Landscape architects are already “embracing digital media as a tool with analytic, performative, and representational possibilities.”
 The computer is no longer the rival.36 In a dramatic shift, the profession is rapidly moving beyond computation as a design representation medium; the tool is now influencing the thinking process of the landscape architect to shape dynamic models for adaptive and responsive landscapes.37[1-2]

+the influence with which computation and the computationally minded will shape our built environment is without question.[1-2]

 ### 复杂系统（complex system）

 ### 算法（algorithm）